Cimzia (Certolizumab Pegol)

 Who Should Not Take Cimzia

-Do not use Cimzia if you: are allergic to certolizumab pegol or any ingredients; have a severe infection, including tuberculosis or ongoing/recurring infections; have moderate to severe heart failure; are already using anakinra (another rheumatoid arthritis medicine); if packaging is damaged or expired.
+Do not use Cimzia if you are allergic to certolizumab pegol or any ingredients, have a severe infection including tuberculosis or ongoing/recurring infections, have moderate to severe heart failure, are already using anakinra (another rheumatoid arthritis medicine), or if the packaging is damaged or past its expiry date.

 Medical Conditions to Discuss

-Tell your doctor if you have: any infection symptoms (fever, cough, flu-like symptoms, open cuts/sores); history of recurrent infections; nervous system disorders like multiple sclerosis; congestive heart failure; cancer (lymphoma, skin cancer); lupus symptoms; allergic reactions; airway disease (emphysema, COPD); blood disorders; tuberculosis or contact with someone who has it; scheduled vaccines or surgery.
+Tell your doctor if you have: any symptoms of infection (fever, cough, flu-like symptoms, open cuts or sores), history of recurrent infections, nervous system disorders like multiple sclerosis, congestive heart failure, cancer (such as lymphoma and skin cancer), symptoms of lupus (persistent rash, fever, joint pain, tiredness), allergic reactions, airway disease like emphysema or COPD, blood disorders, tuberculosis or close contact with someone who has had it, scheduled vaccines, or planned surgery or dental procedures.

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant or planning to become pregnant.
-Cimzia can be used during breastfeeding – discuss with your doctor if you are breastfeeding or plan to breastfeed.
+Check with your doctor if you are pregnant or intend to become pregnant.
+Cimzia can be used during breastfeeding, but discuss this with your doctor first.

-Infection Risk: You may be at increased risk of developing infections during treatment.
-Monitor for symptoms and contact your doctor immediately if you develop signs of infection.
+Infection Risk: Cimzia may increase your risk of developing serious infections that could lead to hospitalization or death.
+Watch for signs of infection and contact your doctor immediately if you develop fever, flu-like symptoms, or other signs of infection.

 Drug Interactions

 Some medicines may interfere with Cimzia and affect how it works.
-Always tell your doctor about all medicines, vitamins, and supplements you’re taking.
+Always tell your healthcare providers about all medications you're taking.

-• Other biologic medicines (may increase infection risk when combined with anti-TNF therapy)
+• Other biologic medicines (may increase infection risk when used with anti-TNF therapy)

 Alcohol & Driving